influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 ### `[flux-controller]`

-This section contains configuration settings for query management.
+This section contains configuration settings for Flux query management.
 For more on managing queries, see [Query Management](/enterprise_influxdb/v1.9/troubleshooting/query_management/).

 #### query-concurrency